Updated November 20th, 2023.

 - The U.S. Government Consumer Expenditure Survey and Nielson show that 50-plus women comprise the largest demographic with incomes exceeding $100,000.

-- Women over 50 are referred to as “super consumers” because their spending power exceeds $15 trillion annually.
+- Women over 50 are called “super consumers” because their spending power exceeds $15 trillion annually.

 - Older women are also more wealthy, healthy, and active than any previous generation.